 If you wear glasses or contacts, you know the importance of having good vision insurance.

 The price of annual eye exams, contacts and glasses adds up fast, and if you don’t have an employer who provides insurance, it can be tough to budget.

 The good news is, you can get affordable vision insurance on your own.
 With VSP Individual Vision Plans, prices start as low as $13 a month

 Whether you’re unemployed, self-employed or just don’t have good vision insurance, there’s a way to get coverage without breaking the bank.

 Yup — good vision insurance is a lot cheaper (and easier to find) than you might think.

-VSP Individual Vision Plans start as low as $13 a month, and the typical savings you’ll get totals more than $200 a year.
-Plus, when you choose to pay your annual premium in monthly installments, you can pick your billing date or even choose to start your effective date beyond a month out.
+VSP Individual Vision Plans start as low as $13 a month, and typical savings is more than $200 a year.

 It’s easy to shop your options, too.
 Just enter your ZIP code, and in about two seconds, you’ll be browsing different plans.

 Getting Vision Insurance is Easier Than You Might Think

 With VSP, you don’t worry about getting overwhelmed with insurance jargon or wading through a thousand options.
 All the costs and savings are clearly outlined and explained.